Plan and record your skills development

 Recording your activities

-The Skills Points System records training and development activities and keep track of the points accrued.
-You can log in and use the system using your Queen Mary ID and password.
-Detailed instructions on how to use the system can be found at the bottom of this page and under the Help tab on the SPS.
+The Skills Points Record records your training and development activities and keep track of the points you've accrued.
+You can access your Skills Points Record on the CPD Training System.
+Be sure to use you PGR login details if you have multiple logins (for example, if you are also a member of staff).
+Detailed instructions on how to use the system can be found at the bottom of this page.

 How many points do I need to get?